§ 5914 Rules; hearing; adoption.

 § 5923 Emergency employment.

-The rules shall provide for emergency employment for not over 30 days, with or without competition, with the consent of the Director.
+The rules shall provide for emergency employment for not over 30 days, with or without competition, with the consent of the Secretary.

 § 5924 Department of Technology and Information’s acceptable use policy.

-The Director of the Office of Management and Budget shall ensure that each merit employee signs a copy of the Department of Technology and Information's acceptable use policy and that the signed copy is placed in each employee's personnel file.
-If an investigation concludes that a merit employee has violated that policy, any discipline resulting in the loss of wages must first be reviewed by the Office of Management and Budget prior to implementation of the discipline.
+The Secretary shall ensure that each merit employee signs a copy of the Department of Technology and Information’s acceptable use policy and that the signed copy is placed in each employee’s personnel file.
+If an investigation concludes that a merit employee has violated that policy, any discipline resulting in the loss of wages must first be reviewed by the Department of Human Resources prior to implementation of the discipline.

 § 5925 Transfers.